Ugric languages

-The Ugric or Ugrian languages (/ˈjuːɡrᵻk, ˈuː-/ or /ˈjuːɡriən, ˈuː-/) are a proposed branch of the Uralic language family.
-The name Ugric is derived from Ugrians, an archaic exonym for the Magyars (Hungarians) and Yugra, a region in northwest Russia.
+The Ugric or Ugrian languages (/ˈjuːɡrᵻk, ˈuː-/ or /ˈjuːɡriən, ˈuː-/) are a branch of the Uralic language family.

 Ugric includes three subgroups: Hungarian, Khanty, and Mansi.
-The last two have traditionally been considered single languages, though their main dialects are sufficiently distinct that they may also be considered small subfamilies of three to four languages each.
+The latter two are traditionally considered to be single languages, though they are sometimes considered to be small subdivisions of the Ugric language family due to considerable dialectical differences.
 A common Proto-Ugric language is posited to have been spoken from the end of the 3rd millennium BC until the first half of the 1st millennium BC, in Western Siberia, east of the southern Ural Mountains.
-Of the three languages, Khanty and Mansi have traditionally been set apart from Hungarian as Ob-Ugric, though features uniting Mansi and Hungarian in particular are known as well.
+Of the three languages, Khanty and Mansi have sometimes been set apart from Hungarian as Ob-Ugric, though features uniting Mansi and Hungarian in particular are known as well.

-The Ugric language family was first noticed by Pope Pius II in his Cosmographia (1458), when he wrote that the Ostyaks (Khanty) and Voguls (Mansi) spoke a language like that of the Hungarians.
+The name Ugric is derived from ugry (угры), a Russian exonym of the Magyars (Hungarians) and also the name of the historical northern Russian region of Yugra.
+A connection between these words was first suggested in the beginning of 16th century.
+However, according to István Vásáry the etymological connection between these two words has not been verified, and the name Ugric is based on a folk etymology.